- February 17, 2014

 The New European Ensemble is one of the primary guests at the White Crow Music Festival.
 The bi-annual festival celebrates its third edition with three concerts in Leiden’s wonderful Museum of Antiquities.
 Hanna Shybayeva, pianist of our ensemble, is artistic leader.

 The first concert, Liebe und Leben, features songs and chamber music of Schumann, Rachmaninov, Chopin, Gershwin and De Falla.
 In the second concert, Symphonic Intimacy, the three final movements of Mahler’s Third symphony are presented in an arrangement for piano quartet.
 The Collegium Musicum Chamber Choir performs the vocal parts.
 In the last concert, NEuE & NiCad, we continue our collaboration with NiCad, The Hague’s international rockband, to explode the boundaries between rock, contemporary and live electronic music.White Crow Music Festival Leiden14 – 16 February 2014 | all concerts start at 20:15 |

 - November 6, 2013

 We are excited to announce a new collaboration with NiCad, the International Rock Band from The Hague.
-At the State-X New Form Festival we’ll present a show that transcends the boundaries between rock, contemporary and live electronic music.
+At the State-X New Form Festival and at the third edition of the White Crow Music Festival we’ll present a show that transcends the boundaries between rock, contemporary and live electronic music.

 More info/order tickets